gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 This syntax specifies whether the enclave can be debugged.
 Set it to 1 for a debug enclave and to 0 for a production enclave.

+### Optional CPU features (AVX, AVX512, MPX)

+    sgx.require_avx=[1|0]
+    sgx.require_avx512=[1|0]
+    sgx.require_mpx=[1|0]
+    (Default: 0)

+This syntax ensures that the CPU features are available and enabled for the enclave.
+If the options are set in the manifest but the features are unavailable on the platform, enclave initialization should fail.
+If the options are unset, enclave initialization should succeed even if these features are unavailable on the platform.

 ### ISV Product ID and SVN

     sgx.isvprodid=[NUM]